Data Mining - Cluster Analysis

 Then it uses the iterative relocation technique to improve the partitioning by moving objects from one group to other.

-This method create the hierarchical decomposition of the given set of data objects.
-We can classify Hierarchical method on basis of how the hierarchical decomposition is formed as follows:
+This method creates a hierarchical decomposition of the given set of data objects.
+We can classify hierarchical methods on the basis of how the hierarchical decomposition is formed.
+There are two approaches here −

-Here is the two approaches that are used to improve quality of hierarchical clustering:
+Here are the two approaches that are used to improve the quality of hierarchical clustering −

 Perform careful analysis of object linkages at each hierarchical partitioning.

 This method is based on the notion of density.
-The basic idea is to continue growing the given cluster as long as the density in the neighbourhood exceeds some threshold i.e. for each data point within a given cluster, the radius of a given cluster has to contain at least a minimum number of points.
+The basic idea is to continue growing the given cluster as long as the density in the neighborhood exceeds some threshold, i.e., for each data point within a given cluster, the radius of a given cluster has to contain at least a minimum number of points.